SEARCH UNIVERSITY LIBRARIES

 Sometimes you will want to transform a variable by combining some of its categories or values together.
 For example, you may want to change a continuous variable into an ordinal categorical variable, or you may want to merge the categories of a nominal variable.
 In SPSS, this type of transform is called recoding.

-There are two basic options for recoding variables:
+In SPSS, there are three basic options for recoding variables:

-Each of these options changes the form (or values) of your selected variable.
-The only difference between these options is whether the changes are applied to the original variable, or whether a new variable is created in addition to leaving the original variable unchanged.
+Each of these options allows you to re-categorize an existing variable.
+Recode into Different Variables and DO IF syntax create a new variable without modifying the original variable, while Recode into Same Variables will permanently overwrite the original variable.
 In general, it is best to recode a variable into a different variable so that you never alter the original data and can easily access the original data if you need to make different changes later on.

 Recoding into a different variable transforms an original variable into a new variable.
-That is, the changes are not applied to the original variable but are instead applied to a copy of the original variable under a new name.
-For example, we might recode the variable “Height” (continuous variable) into a new variable called “Height_categ” (a categorical variable).
-The original “Height” variable remains unchanged and our transformation is applied only to the new variable “Height_categ.”
+That is, the changes do not overwrite the original variable; they are instead applied to a copy of the original variable under a new name.

 To recode into different variables, click Transform > Recode into Different Variables.

 The Recode into Different Variables window will appear.